2 Weeks in Japan: The Perfect Itinerary for First Time Visitors

 There’s even an onsen, but we didn’t have time to use it.

 Takayama is ideal for experiencing a traditional inn or ryokan.
-If we had the budget we would have stayed somewhere more atmospheric like the highly rated Oyado Koto No Yume
+Next time we’d stay somewhere more atmospheric like the highly rated Oyado Koto No Yume

 See the full range of accommodation in Takayama here.